 When the viral load is so low that it is undetectable, it no longer damages the immune system, and there is no risk of transmitting the virus to others.
 This is known as “undetectable = untransmittable.”

-Treating HIV involves a combination of medications.
-The following are the different categories of antiretroviral drugs:
+The following are the different categories of antiretroviral drug:

 Nucleoside reverse transcriptase inhibitors (NRTIs)